 We are compulsive improvisers.
 Our works, which contain both set and improvised material, always leave space for deliberate tangents and active choice-making throughout.
-In performance, transparency of intent, structure, and method are honored through conversation with tech personnel, moments left in-process, and a practice of “unsilencing” which mobilizes the voice and instigates in-the-moment communication, boundary-setting, and need-stating.
+In performance, transparency of intent, structure, and method are honored through conversation with tech personnel, moments left in-process, and a practice of “unsilencing” which undermines the formality of performance by mobilizing the voice and instigating in-the-moment communication, boundary-setting, and need-stating.
+We understand transparency as a practice of care.

 We are interested in humor, but not in making a joke of ourselves.

-We place ourselves in the creative lineages of Kathleen Hermesdorf, Bebe Miller, Nancy Stark Smith, Lisa Nelson, Jeanine Durning, Jennifer Monson and DD Dorvillier, Fred Herko, Yvonne Rainer, Angie Hauser and Chris Aiken, and Ishmael Houston-Jones and Fred Holland.
+We place ourselves in the creative lineages of Kathleen Hermesdorf, Bebe Miller, Nancy Stark Smith, Lisa Nelson, Jeanine Durning, Jennifer Monson + DD Dorvillier, Fred Herko, Yvonne Rainer, Angie Hauser + Chris Aiken, Ishmael Houston-Jones + Fred Holland, Eleo Pomare, Steve Paxton, Robert Rauschenberg, and Xan Burley + Alex Springer.

 Read an interview: